ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

     - Enable Cluster Encrytpion and Enable Volume Encryption are option, so leave the disabled.

     Complete the above steps on both primary and secondary managed OpenShift clusters.
-    Installation will complete in few minutes, after that use the below OC command to validate the installation is successful on both managed clusters.
+    Installation will complete in few minutes, after that run the OC command below to validate the installation is successful on both managed clusters.

          oc get storagecluster -n openshift-storage ocs-storagecluster -o jsonpath='{.status.phase}{"\n"}

     If the output of the above command is **Ready**, then move to next step.